What is Regional Anesthesia?

 How do I receive spinal or epidural anesthesia?
 Does it hurt?

 The anesthesiologist applies disinfectant and a sterile drape to your lower back.
-S/He injects local anesthetic under your skin.
+They will inject local anesthetic under your skin.
 You will feel this, but it will last for only a few seconds as it begins to numb the area.
 Most patients say that this was the most uncomfortable part of their procedure.

 Once the area is numb, the anesthesiologist will insert and slowly advance the needle.
 During this period, staff will remind you to relax and not move.
 If you feel anything, tell the anesthesiologist, and don't try to move away.
 After the needle is in place, anesthetic medication is injected, or the epidural catheter described above is inserted, followed by medication.
-Then the placement needle is removed.
+The placement needle is then removed.

 As the medication begins to work, most patients report a warm sensation in their legs or feet.
 As it progresses, numbness will set in.
 Your legs will feel weak, then not move as you command them.
 The extent of the numbness depends on the surgical procedure and the medication used for the anesthesia.
 This also determines how long the anesthesia effect will last.
 Feeling and strength return gradually to your legs as the medication is used up.